marc-shade/Ollama-Workbench/README.md

 <img src="https://2acrestudios.com/wp-content/uploads/2024/06/00001-2881912941.png" style="width: 300px;" align="right" />

-This application is a comprehensive tool for managing and testing various models from the Ollama library.
-With features ranging from model comparison to vision testing, Ollama Workbench provides an intuitive interface for users to evaluate and maintain their machine learning models.
-It also features a chat interface for real-time interaction with selected models, including a workspace for saving and managing code and text generated during chat sessions.
+Ollama Workbench is a powerful and versatile platform for managing, testing, and leveraging various AI models from the Ollama library.
+It goes beyond simple model testing, offering advanced features for creating highly tunable AI agents, orchestrating complex workflows, and facilitating collaborative brainstorming sessions.
+With an intuitive interface, Ollama Workbench empowers users to harness the full potential of their machine learning models in creative and productive ways.

 **Table of Contents**
 - [Features](#features)